adtzlr/felupe/README.md

 - Support list of linked fields in Newton-Rhapson solver `newtonrhapson(fields=[field_1, field_2])`.
 - Automatic init of state variables in `SolidBodyTensor`.
 - Add `mesh.runouts()` for the creation of runouts of rubber-blocks of rubber-metal structures.
+- Add `FieldPlaneStrain` which is a 2d-field and returns gradients of shape `(3, 3)` (for plane strain problems with 3d user materials).

 ### Changed
 - Move `MultiPointConstraint` to mechanics module and unify handling with `SolidBody`.